hitobito/user_documentation/README.md

 ## Contribute generic user documentation (this repo)

 This will be built with https://readthedocs.org/.
 The readthedocs page is rebuilt with each merged PR.
 At https://readthedocs.org/projects/hitobito/builds/ you can check whether the build was successful.
+If you are unsure, you can first merge into the beta branch.
+This is also built and can be reached at https://hitobito.readthedocs.io/de/beta/

 A helpful overview over the restructured syntax that we use can be found here: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html